Complexity theory of orbit closure intersection for tensors: reductions, completeness, and graph isomorphism hardness: Introduction

-We conclude the example.
-It show that the 2D PEPS gauge equivalence problem $\OCI\rep{(V \otimes V^* \otimes W \otimes W^*)^{\oplus 8}}{\GL(V) \times \GL(W)}$ is $\GIclass$-hard.
-Similar constructions can be used to give reductions from an arbitrary OCI problem for tensor tuples to a problem of the same form, with number of summands different from $8$, see~\S\ref{sec:reductions}.
-Another reduction will allow us to reduce the number of summands to $3$ and prove \cref{thm:complete-PEPS}.
+This sequence of reductions proves that { $\OCI\rep{(V \otimes V^* \otimes W \otimes W^*)^{\oplus 8}}{\GL(V) \times \GL(W)}$}, the 2D~PEPS gauge equivalence problem for local dimension (that is, number of summands) equal to~$8$, is $\GIclass$-hard.
+Similar constructions can be used to give reductions from an arbitrary OCI problem for tensor tuples to a problem of the same form, with a possibly different local dimension, see~\S\ref{sec:reductions}.
+Another reduction allows us to reduce the local dimension to~$3$ and thereby establish~\cref{thm:complete-PEPS}.